ricksorensen/micropython_nrf82540/README.md

 I modified uart.c with:

-+ added volatile counters to track interrupt behavior: nuaint = count entry to interrupt nrxint = count rx-done events nerr   = count rx err events
++ added volatile counters to track interrupt behavior:
+   - nuaint = count entry to interrupt
+   - nrxint = count rx-done events
+   - nerr   = count rx err events
 + add an argument to any() to allow print out of interrupt counts
-+ added deinit function
++ added deinit function - probably not complete.
+Sometimes helped
 + latest version trigger rx again after error

+In uarte directory:
++ `Makefile` modified to add UARTE libraries and option using `make RJSUARTE=1 xxxx`
++ `nrfx_config.h` modifed to add UARTE for NRF52840 ... your fix is more elegant

 `experiment.txt`- results using uarte, added deinit() function, no retrigger of rx after error (and no error count here)